Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 Choosing the Right Option For Your Thru-hike

-Some trails have different needs and what works on one may not work as well on another.
+Some trails have different needs, and what works on one may not work well on another.
 When you are looking for a down jacket to take on your thru-hike, it is important to consider what temperature range along with relative moisture you will encounter.

 If you think you will be in more humid or wet conditions, I recommend looking for a jacket with hydrophobic down or very much suggest thinking about purchasing a quality synthetic jacket.